-UVA Board of Visitors elects Paul Mahoney interim president
+UVA Board of Visitors elects Paul Mahoney interim president, search kicks off for 10th president

 Following the highly publicized departure of former president Jim Ryan, the University of Virginia Board of Visitors named Paul Mahoney interim president at its August 4 meeting.
-As the board moves forward with the leadership search, groups on and off Grounds continue to raise concerns about Ryan’s ouster, the board itself, and the presidential search process.
+As the board moves forward with its search for a permanent president, groups on and off Grounds continue to raise concerns about Ryan’s ouster, the board itself, and the presidential search process.

 Mahoney replaces acting president Jennifer “J.J.”
 Wagner Davis, who assumed the role upon Ryan’s resignation.
-Davis continues to serve as executive vice president and the university’s chief operating officer.
+Davis continues as executive vice president and the university’s chief operating officer.

 Beyond the small groups, an online nomination form and email were open to “members of the university community” through 5pm on July 25.